Russell-Ryan/pyLINEAR/README.md

 ```
 pip install git+https://github.com/russell-ryan/pylinear
 ```
-This will install and compile all of the dependencies for pylinear.
+This will install and compile all of the dependencies for *pylinear*.
 Just for the record this will get

 | Package                    | Description |
 |----------------------------|-------------|